Language Matters: A Reflection on the Critical Use of Language

 People-First and Identity-First

 The use of identity-first language, in which the disability precedes the person (“autistic child”), and person-first language, in which the individual is placed in front of their disability (“student with autism”), is a topic of discussion spanning professional communities, personal conversations, and social media.
-While there is a preference for identity-first language by a number of autistic self-advocates, families, and advocacy organizations, there are some individuals with autism, families, and organizations that prefer person-first language.
+The variety of perspectives of autistic self-advocates, families, and advocacy organizations include both a preference for identify-first language and person-first language.
 Whenever possible, ask the individual or a family member what they prefer.

-To honor preferences, consider using a mix of terminology in your verbal and written communication, unless you know the preferences of an individual or group.
+To honor preferences, consider using a mix of terminology in your verbal and written communication unless you know an individual's or group's preferences.
 This would include intermixing the use of person-first and identity-first terminology both within a sentence and across sentences.
-For example, if you are designing a training flyer, you might use this language:
+For example, when designing a training flyer, consider this language:

 On Monday, March 7, we are providing a 2-hour training to the community about the strengths and needs of individuals with autism seeking employment.
 In this presentation, you will hear from autistic young adults and their family members, as well as school professionals.